 If you are a service provider, please advertise the post-release online survey, and the link to it, via social media, text, and/or email to your clients and professional networks.
 Please also feel free to post the recruitment flyer in your office/space.
 If you would like to facilitate the survey (e.g. assist with reading, etc.) for any of your clients or other people, please contact us.

 -Key stakeholder and service provider interviews-

 Key stakeholders are individuals whose work, policies, practices, and/or activities have an impact on people who are, or have been, held in adult provincial custody.
 These individuals hold mid or senior level positions within: all levels of government, focused on community development, social policy, safety and wellbeing, or justice; academic institutions; not-for-profit research and/or policy institutions; funding organizations; and law firms.

 Community-based service providers are working as frontline staff or management, targeting and/or serving people who are, or have been, held in adult provincial custody through the programs, services, or supports they deliver (within correctional facilities and/or communities in the GTA).

 Interviews are confidential and run about 1-1.5 hours.
 If you’re interested in participating in an interview, or have any questions, please contact us.

-Upon completion of this project, we hope to (a) use a collective impact framework to address the barriers and gaps identified through the research, and (b) promote the use of the data, by broader audiences, to inform future research, program/service innovation, and policy innovation.
-The long-term, overarching, goal of this project is to improve re-entry outcomes through increased access to needed supports.
+On completion of this project, we hope to use a collective impact framework to address the barriers and gaps identified through the research, and promote the use of the data by broader audiences, such as government, funders and service providers, to inform future research, program/service innovation, and policy development.

 This project is funded and supported by the City of Toronto and Laidlaw Foundation.